Putla Villa de Guerrero: Demography

 Within Putla, there are 7.75k people that speak indigenous languages.
-These include mostly Triqui and Mixteco dialects, as well as Zapoteco, Náhuatl, Amuzgo, Chatino, and others.
+These include mostly Triqui and Mixtec dialects, as well as Zapotec, Nahuatl, Amuzgo, Chatino, and others.

 Education

 When it comes to pursuing higher education, the majority of those in Putla pursue a career in teaching at different levels; 30.8% are educated for preschool level education, 38.4% are trained for primary level education, and 30.8% are educated to teach specific subjects.